nostrumbiodiscovery/pele_platform/docs/build_docs/source/developers/yaml.rst

 N
 ########################################################################

-Maximum number of flexible sidechains in the ligand.
+Maximum number of flexible side chains in the ligand.